chinweeee/Data-Train-Status-Update---Susan-Onukogu/README.md

  An escape sequence is used to escape characters e.g \n, \t, \\, \a, \f, \r, \t etc..
  4+1
 print("John Smith"[1:-1]).
 It capitalizes the first letter of each word.

+Data Science WEEK 3

+They are both division operators, however “/” division gives a floating result while the “//” gives the integer part of the floating result.

+1000.
+It means 10 raised to the power of 3.

+3.

+We can round using the round() function.
+E.g round(15.3456) or round(15.3456,2).

+1.0.
+It prints out 1 with a decimal 1.0.

+It evaluates to true when age =>18 or age>65, when age <18 or age <65 and when both 18<=age<65.

+Parameter is a variable in the declaration of a function.
+Argument is the actual value of this variable that gets passed to function.Parameters are placeholders for arguments e.g def sum(number) return number + number. sum(3) is the argument while 3 is the parameter.

+None.

+Keyword arguments are also known as **kwargs is used to pass a keyworded variable-length argument list.
+A keyword argument is where you provide a name to the variable as you pass it to the function.
+It can be thought of as a dictionary that maps a key to its values.

+Parameters in functions are made optional by making it a default value

+For unpacking the list types in a container